atcbosselut/comet-commonsense/README.md

 tar -xvzf ckbc-demo.tar.gz
 ```

-then run the following script:
+then run the following script on the the generations file, which should be in .pickle format:

 ```
-bash scripts/classify/classify.sh /path/to/generations_file/without/extension
+bash scripts/classify/classify.sh /path/to/generations_file/without/pickle/extension
 ```

-the generations file should be in pickle format

 <h1> Playing Around in Interactive Mode </h1>